GrafSoul/react-media-recorder/README.md

 # Media Recorder | React.js and HTML5 Video and Audio API

 A simple video and audio recording application with the ability to save and download the recording

-## Under development!
-Do not use!

 ## Run for start development version